JLIM326/jlim326.github.io/README.md

-# This is a file for me to practice on using Github.
+# This is a file for me to practice using Github.
 ## .Readme File

 My Github for this file is jlim326.github.io